Stochastic partial differential equations describing neutral genetic diversity under short range and long range dispersal: Main results

+\begin{remark} It can be noted that for $ d \geq 2 $, the function $ F $ is degenerate at zero, \textit{i.e.}

+This can be surprising since $ P^N_t(\phi, \psi) $ was defined as a probability.
+This reflects the fact that the Wright-Malécot formula breaks down if we try to sample two individuals from \textit{exactly} the same location.
+That is why we need to integrate against the probability density functions $ \phi $ and $ \psi $ (it can be shown from the proof of Theorem~\ref{thm:WM_formula} that the right hand side of \eqref{Wright-Malecot_fixed_radius} is bounded by a constant times $ \| \phi \|_2 \| \psi \|_2 $). \end{remark}

-This result is a very important step towards developing statistical inference procedures from genetic data adapted to species undergoing long range dispersal.
+The second part of Theorem~\ref{thm:WM_formula} is a very important step towards developing statistical inference procedures from genetic data adapted to species undergoing long range dispersal.
 Indeed, with this result it could become possible to estimate the parameters $ u $ and $ \alpha $ from a sample of genetic markers from different spatial locations in the population.
 One hurdle which remains in the way is that we have to find an efficient way to compute numerically the function $ F_{d,\alpha} $.
-This might be done using Fourier transforms, but the heavy tail of the function $ G^\alpha_t(\cdot) $ makes any rigorous analysis quite technical.
+This might be done using Fourier transforms, but the heavy tail of the function $ G^{(\alpha)}_t(\cdot) $ makes any rigorous analysis quite daunting.